hhsadiq/async-lab/README.md

 ### Purpose

-The purpose of this repo is to practice different async techniques by solving the following small real world problem.
+The purpose of this repo is to efficiently use different async techniques in solving the following problem.

 Currently the problem is being successfully implemented using **node.js callbacks**,  **async.js waterfall** and **promises** and **rxjs observables**.